 The option to activate Google signals will be rolling out to all users in the coming weeks.
 If you don’t see it now, you will soon.

 Here is how the bar popped up on my Analytics screen:

-Hit on Continue button for navigating to Activation page.
+Hit on the Continue button for navigating to the Activation page.
 Before activation, it will check whether the pre-requisites are met.

 - Advertising feature should be enabled